-While suspended a student may not represent themselves as a Doane College Intern or Intern-In-Training, may not see clients or function as a Doane College student at any internship site.
+While suspended a student may not represent themself as a Doane College Practicum student or Student-In-Training, may not see clients or function as a Doane College student at any mental health treatment or counseling site.

 To be reinstated the student must meet with the Director of Clinical Placement and present a written request for reinstatement.
-The suspended or restricted student will be required to satisfactorily explain the absence, conduct, or condition of concern, and/or take other action as determined by the Director to correct any the problem that led to suspension or limitation which in the view of the Director rendered the Intern's practice inimical to themselves, the College or to have been in contravention of professional standards, college or course policies.
+The suspended or restricted student will be required to satisfactorily explain the absence, conduct, or condition of concern, and/or take other action as determined by the Director to correct any the problem that led to suspension or limitation which in the view of the Director rendered the student's practice inimical to a client, couple, family, themselves, the College, or to have been in contravention of professional standards, college or course policies.